Sanctuary Farm offers something different from the usual densely developed 1 or 2 acre

 The entire Sanctuary Farm development is under 130 acres, and with only 14 total lots,

 Sanctuary Farm is a small development of large lots.
-The four remaining
+The three remaining

 and the mountains, as well as waterfront and/or deeded access to a shared waterfront area.